 How to join the housing list

-Complete the application form.
-If you need help or advice to complete it, please contact the lettings team - details at the bottom of this page, or your local housing office or one of the one stop shops
+If you need help or advice to completing the application form please contact the lettings team, your local housing office or one of our One Stop Shops.

 - your relationship to all those named on the application